maxims94/helius-post-alpenglow/README.md

 |10% Byzantine, 25% down     | stable               | count 5% of down nodes as Byzantine    |
 |10% Byzantine, 33% down     | breaks               | can't count 13% as Byzantine           |

-In the common case, the portion of Byzantine stake is very low (<5%), leaving room to deal with network outages and crashed nodes.
+In the common case, the portion of Byzantine stake is very low (<5%), leaving plenty room to deal with network outages and crashed nodes.

 When can an attacker successfully shut down the network?
 * When they get > 20% stake,